pns1123/cheatsheet/README.md

 # cheatsheet
-commands for repetitive problems I can not remember
+commands I regularly need but can not remember